xtoolkit/Micon/README.md

 Micon, The iconic windows 10 font and CSS toolkit.<br>
 this icon exracted as _segmdl2.ttf_ in windows 10 and converted too css toolkit based on _Font Awesome_.
 Micon icons that can instantly be customized -- size, color, drop shadow, and anything that can be done with the power of CSS.<br>

-Online Demo and Documents: <http://xtoolkit.github.io/Micon/>
+Online Demo and Documents: <http://xtoolkit.github.io/Micon/> (Because i am very busy, online Documents not updated to 2.0155. as soon as possible update Documents.)

+_sry for my bad english_

 ## Get started